Pressure Measurement Errors

 • Over

-So, in summary, an offset error is like the scale that always adds 5g to whatever it’s weighing (whether it’s cheese, bread, or anything else), while zero-point error is like the scale indicating 3g when there’s nothing on it.
+So, in summary, an error of offset is like the scale that always adds 5g to whatever it’s weighing (whether it’s cheese, bread, or anything else), while zero-point error is like the scale indicating 3g when there’s nothing on it.

 In another words, zero-point error is a form of offset error, while zero-point error only describes the deviation at zero input, offset error refers to the consistent deviation across all measurement points.